danousna/MyPass/README.md

 Building a secure password manager app.

 ### Version 1
 A command line interface.
 You access your accounts with various commands.
+Testing for gitlab

 Commands:
 1. mypass -init